vitiral/simple-quality/quiz-test-2.md

 ```

 > #### Exercise 2:
-> run the above tests and fix any bugs.
+> run your unit tests and fix any bugs.
 What did we get wrong?
 >
-> Answer: with our current design the question will not be asked
+> Answer: with our current design the "wrong question" will *not* be
-> 3x more than the others.
-The solution is to lessen the assertion
+> asked 3x more than the others.
+The solution is to lessen the assertion.
+>
-> I chose `>= 1.1 * max_asked_right`
+> I chose `assert asked_count[0] >= 1.1 * max_asked_right`

+## Unit Tests Conclusion
+The tests we have written so far only cover the absolute basics
+of the quiz module, however even the tests we *do* have are very helpful
+for feeling confident enough to try and create an minimum viable
+product.

+It is a good idea at this point to stop and document a few more
+tests you might make in the future.
+You can put them in your
+design files or as `TODO`s in your source code -- wherever makes
+sense.
+It is always best to design tests when you are
+familiar with the source code, and you will never be more familiar
+than right when you *write* the source code.

+Make sure to commit your changes before continuing to the next
+chapter.